“Good theories are like maps.

 Successful concepts require a simple conceptual base.
 Therefore I developed definitions for the two key-terms: Family business and business owning family.

 Family businesses are all businesses that are dominantly owned by a family with a multigenerational approach.

 Business owning families are all families that are the dominant owners of a business with a multigenerational approach.

 In 1997, everything started with the development of the INTES principle.
 It based on the idea that the owner’s task is not only to successfully manage his business.
 Family Business Owners need to balance the interests of their business, their other assets, their family and their personal goals to achieve stable and sustainable success.
-This way of thinking became the foundation and the theoretical base of my work.
+This way of thinking became the foundation and the theoretical base of Peter May’s work.

 The three deterning elements of family businesses (dominant ownership, family, multigenerational approach) each bring advantages as well as disadvantages.